 - We know from other populations (such as stroke) that this intervention is effective in improving quality of life and reducing carer burden.

-However, it is recognised that each patient will present with very individual needs and goals, and that therapists have professional autonomy.
-We just ask that activity restriction be addressed first.
+However, it is recognised that each patient presented with very individual needs and goals, and that therapists have professional autonomy.
+We just asked that activity restriction be addressed first.